Photo © IStock/Getty

 What else is covered by travel insurance?

-• Evacuation: If you get injured playing pickleball in a place where there aren't nearby medical facilities, our 24/7 Emergency Assistance Team could help get you transported to a place that offers the level of care you need.
+• Evacuation: If you’re going on a safari, there’s a good chance you may be in a remote destination where there aren't nearby medical facilities.
+If something happens and you need immediate medical care, the 24/7 Emergency Assistance Team could help get you transported to a place that offers the level of care you need.

 • Participation in other activities not listed as covered in your policy.